Fowey St Fimbarrus Church reverses decision not to hire female vicars

 The previous decision to advertise for a male vicar to fill its four-year vacancy was "misguided and unrepresentative", it added.

-The former PCC had insisted the move was "not sexist", adding there was "debate over the roles women play within a church".
+Despite Church of England laws allowing female vicars, the former PCC had insisted the move was "not sexist", adding there was "debate over the roles women play within a church".

+It said it welcomed women priests to teach the Bible and lead communion, but wanted a male priest-in-charge.

 But the new PCC said it wanted the church to be "accessible to all".